nnethercote/perf-book/README.md

 ## Building

-The async book is built with [`mdbook`](https://github.com/rust-lang/mdBook), which can be installed with this command:
+The book is built with [`mdbook`](https://github.com/rust-lang/mdBook), which can be installed with this command:
 ```
 cargo install mdbook
 ```